 - MATH 140: Calculus I or both MATH 120: Applied Calculus I and MATH 130: Applied Calculus II

-- MATH 107: Elementary Statistics (or equivalent)
+- MATH 107: Elementary Statistics/STAT 107: Principles of Statistics or STAT 255: Statistics for Data Science (or equivalent)

 - Intermediate theory (majors must take all three courses prior to completion of the junior year; the economics department must approve any exception):